Scholarship Programs

 • Up-to 500 word personal essay responding to the following statement: “An AZCN-NAHN Scholarship will allow me to “(discuss career goals, area of focus, financial need, and how you will improve the health and social conditions in your community).

-• Letters of recommendation from either your Dean, academic advisor, current faculty member, local NAHN Chapter President, National NAHN Board Member, or Student Nurses Association (SNA) Advisor who can attest to your membership, involvement, and participation in chapter meetings, activities, and programs impacting the community.
+• Letter of recommendation from either your Dean, academic advisor, current faculty member, local NAHN Chapter President, National NAHN Board Member, or Student Nurses Association (SNA) Advisor who can attest to your membership, involvement, and participation in chapter meetings, activities, and programs impacting the community.

 abbott